 Apps and platforms that can send and accept money are often prime targets for scammers.
 Some of the most popular scams targeting Venmo users include:

-This type of scam occurs when someone asks for a small sum of money in exchange for a more significant sum of money.
+These types of Venmo scams occur when someone asks for a small sum of money in exchange for a more significant sum of money.
 These scammers will contact you either by phone or email.
 They will lay out a plan about how they, the scammer, will use the funds to help you invest in a business.
 Or the scammer will say they want to share their wealth but need you to send money to them first to verify your account.